Minimal Typography Logo Design in 2023/24

 Another brand trait can be presented by the color palette you pick.
 In Mojomox, you’ll find lots of modern color presets that work well in branding.
 You can start with one palette and refine all three colors by clicking into a field below the presets.
 In Illustrator, you’ll have to manually select a brand color palette—also by using the color picker tool.

 Some brand traits lend themselves to be better represented as a font, some are more easily communicated as a color and some are best left as text, like in a tagline or in the company name itself.
-The work as a brand designer is to figure out what trait gets across best in whichever one of all the options.
+The work of a brand designer is to figure out what trait gets across best in whichever one of all the options.

 Don’t overthink this process—branding is not the creation of visuals.
 Branding gets developed over time as a holistic view of all of your business aspects, including the way you run your company and what corner it carves out in your customers’ minds.
 These things you’ll only figure out as you grow your business and your brand along with it.
 You can always evolve the design as you see fit.